 If a pond is stocked by someone who looks after it, then the condition of the pond is more than likely being closely monitored and taken care of.
 But if you stumble upon a pond that’s not being kept up by human hands, the conditions can make the difference in a lot of fish or none at all.

 Small bodies of water lend themselves best to bass, bluegills, and catfish.
 While there may be other types of fish found in ponds, especially ponds stocked by people, these are by far the three most common.

 Bass, especially largemouth bass, are extremely common in ponds and also extremely sought after.
 They can most likely be found in shallow parts of the pond.
 Bass also enjoy hiding around fallen trees, stumps, plants, and docks.
 They are most easily caught in the late spring or early summer during the early morning or late afternoon.

 Bluegills are smaller fish and a good food source for bass.
 It’s easiest to find them in the spring and summer during cooler times of the day.
-They also enjoy spots in the pond with cover that are near deeper drop-offs where they can swim deeper when it’s hot.
+They also enjoy spots in the pond with covering that are near deeper drop-offs where they can swim deeper when it’s hot.

 Catfish stay deep in the water where they can feed off the bottom of the pond.
 During lower light times of the day, such as early morning or just before sunset, they may come up closer to the banks.

 The best part about fish found in ponds is that they tend to grow to good sizes because they can find all the food and resources they need in a small area.